tymate/iconos-cli/README.md

 # SVG to React Component CLI

-This command-line interface (CLI) tool converts SVG files into React components.
+This command-line interface (CLI) tool converts SVG files into React components from your current folder.
 It allows developers to easily import SVG icons into their React projects.

 ## Quick start

+Go to your folder with your list of svgs and run:

 ```
+cd paths/to/your/svg/files
 npx iconos
 ```